Tell us about your work in your community

-Tell us about a time you brought people together to improve your community.
+Tell us a story about a time you brought people together to improve your community.

 What problems are you trying to solve?

-What do you want to learn in order in order to tackle these problems?
+What do you need to learn how to do in order to solve those problems?

 What is the most powerful question you need to ask right now?